edolgov92/ch-test/README.md

 - Use Node (TypeScript) or GO as a programming language
 - Use Terraform to provision the infrastructure
 - Use AWS or GCP

+## Run project

+#### Local setup

+1. Clone this repository: `git clone https://github.com/edolgov92/ch-test.git`
+2. Install dependencies: `npm i`
+3. Create `.env` file in root folder based on `.env.example` (it is possible just to copy file content without modifications)
+4. Run project: `npm start`

+By default, it will run with In-Memory message broker and storage.

+#### Run tests

+After setting up project locally, it is possible to run bot unit and e2e tests using command `npm run test`, and separatelly using commands `npm run test:unit` and `npm run test:e2e`;

+## Deployment

+The deployment scripts utilize Terraform to provision the service within an AWS EKS Cluster.

+#### Prerequisites

+For a step-by-step guide to the prerequisites, refer to the article [Provision an EKS cluster (AWS)](https://developer.hashicorp.com/terraform/tutorials/aws/eks).
+A quick list of requirements includes:

+- Terraform v1.3+ installed locally.
+- a Terraform Cloud account and organization.
+- Terraform Cloud locally authenticated.
+- a Terraform Cloud variable set configured with your AWS credentials.
+- an AWS account
+- the AWS CLI v2.7.0/v1.24.0 or newer, installed and configured
+- AWS IAM Authenticator
+- kubectl v1.24.0 or newer

+See the article for detailed information on each requirement.

+#### 1. Creating AWS EKS Cluster

+Go to /deployment/create-eks-cluster folder.
+Then review input variables in `variables.tf`:

+- AWS_REGION - AWS region where you plan to create resources, default is "us-east-2"

+After that run commands:

+`terraform init` \
+`terraform apply`

+If you want to provide your own values for input variables (in this or next steps), it can be done this way:

+`terraform apply -var="AWS_REGION=us-east-1"`

+In output you should get `EKS_CLUSTER_NAME`, remember it.

+**Note:** review all changes to be made before confirming deployent.

+#### 2. Creating AWS ECR

+Go to /deployment/create-ecr folder.
+Then review input variables in `variables.tf`:

+- AWS_REGION - AWS region where you plan to create resources, default is "us-east-2"

+After that run commands:

+`terraform init` \
+`terraform apply`

+#### 3, Creating AWS RDS Postgres Database

+Go to /deployment/create-rds folder.
+Then review input variables in `variables.tf`:

+- AWS_REGION - AWS region where you plan to create resources, default is "us-east-2"
+- DB_PASSWORD - RDS Database root `postgres` user password
+- IP_ADDRESS - your IP address to be able to connect to created DB
+- EKS_CLUSTER_NAME - EKS Cluster name, it is provided in output after creating EKS Cluster in first step.

+After that run commands:

+`terraform init` \
+`terraform apply`

+#### 4. CI/CD Configuration

+Check prepared pipeline script: `.github/workflows/main.yml`.
+To let it work you need to set GitHub Secrets:

+- AWS_ACCESS_KEY_ID - AWS Access key
+- AWS_SECRET_ACCESS_KEY - AWS Secret access key
+- TF_API_TOKEN - Terraform API Token that can be created in Terraform Cloud

+  and GitHub Variables:

+- AWS_REGION - AWS region where all resources are created

+After that push to branch, specified in this config file will start deployment process in GitHub Actions.

 ## High-level arhitecture